-"Hangingstone assets" means the interests of Athabasca in approximately 76,000 net acres of land located in the Athabasca oil sands fairway in northeastern Alberta (see map at "Description of Our Business - Our Development Strategy for Our Principal Properties") as of December 31, 2023 with up to 12,000 bbl/d producing capacity, that are more particularly described under "Description of Our Business - Our Development Strategy for Our Principal Properties") as of December 31, 2023 with up to 12,000 bbl/d producing capacity, that are more particularly described under "Description of Our Business - Our Development Strategy for Our Principal Properties - Thermal Oil Division -Hangingstone Assets" and "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".
+"Hangingstone assets" means the interests of Athabasca in approximately 76,000 net acres of land located in the Athabasca oil sands fairway in northeastern Alberta (see map at "Description of Our Business - Our Development Strategy for Our Principal Properties") as of December 31, 2024 with up to 12,000 bbl/d producing capacity, that are more particularly described under "Description of Our Business - Our Development Strategy for Our Principal Properties - Athabasca (Thermal Oil) -Hangingstone Assets" and "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".

-"Hangingstone Project" means a producing SAGD project in the Hangingstone area of northwestern Alberta with plant capacity of up to 12,000 bbl/d.
+"Hangingstone Project" means a producing SAGD project in the Hangingstone area of northwestern Alberta with plant capacity of 12,000 bbl/d.